Sakimori/matteo-the-prestige/README.md

 - m;randomgame
   - starts a 9-inning game between 2 entirely random teams. embrace chaos!
 - m;starttournament --rounddelay #
-  - starts a randomly seeded tournament with up to 64 provided teams, automatically adding byes as nescesary. all rounds are best of 5 until the finals which is best of 7. all series have a 5 minute break between games.
+  - starts a randomly seeded tournament with up to 64 provided teams, automatically adding byes as necessary. all series have a 5 minute break between games. the current format is: best of 5 until the finals which are best of 7.
   - the --rounddelay is optional, if used, # must be between 1 and 120 and it'll set the delay between rounds to be # minutes. if not included it will default to 10.
-  - use this command at the top of a list with each of these in a new line after:
+  - use this command at the top of a list with entries separated by new lines:
     - the name of the tournament.
 	- the name of each participating team on its own line.